-The demand for computer support specialists is high and is expected to grow even higher over the next decade.
-Currently Howard Community College and Montgomery College offers certificate programs in Information Technology Support & Services.
+Currently, although the need for cloud engineers is significant and is expected to grow even higher over the next decade, only Montgomery College and College of Southern Maryland offer similar programs at the certificate and associate degree levels.
 Although the anticipated need for employees in the state is in the thousands, there are only a few hundred students in the respective programs.

-The number of graduates in the ITSM certificate program is projected to be ten by year two, with the expectation of 20 graduates by year five.
+The number of graduates for this cloud computing certificate is projected to be ten by year two, with the expectation of doubling this number this number to 20 by year five.